If you've ever used a rowing machine, the home gym of your dreams undoubtedly has one.

 1. Best Overall: NordicTrack RW700

 If you've used a rower in a studio high-intensity interval workout, it was probably a NordicTrack.
-Famous for its treadmills and bikes, this brand makes a top-of-the-line rowers, too.
+Famous for its treadmills and bikes, this brand makes top-of-the-line rowers, too.
 Enter, the RW700.

 This fan-powered rower (more on that below) features a 14-inch rotating screen and offers a free year-long membership to iFit, a personal training video program with on-demand classes, according to NordicTrack.
 So, if you love high-energy HIIT classes, this is definitely the best home rowing machine for you.

 The RW700 features 26 different resistance levels with LIVE controls, meaning your virtual trainer can automatically adjust your workout difficulty.

 It also has oversized pedals and a comfortable, padded seat and handle, helping your posture and form.
-Unlike many other rowers, its pedal straps are quick and easy to adjust, so you won't have to pause mid-way through a workout to adjust.
+Unlike many other rowers, its pedal straps are quick and easy to adjust, so you won't have to pause mid-way through a rowing workout to adjust.

 And while many indoor rowers can be noisy, this one has a silent system.
 Plus, the design allows you to fold your rower in half for easy storage.

 Bottom line: This machine checks all the boxes to win out as our top overall pick for at-home rowing workouts.

 2. Best on a Budget: Sunny Health & Fitness Magnetic Rowing Machine

 Eligible for Amazon Prime, the Sunny Health & Fitness Magnetic Rowing Machine is definitely the best low-cost rowing machine out there.
 It features magnetic resistance, meaning it's quieter than most air- and water-powered versions.

 Although this rower doesn't have a bunch of flashy screens, it does have an LCD console that tracks time, row count and total calories burned.
 It also has a scan mode that makes it easy for you to watch all of these metrics at the same time.

-This rower weighs about 60 pounds and has with wheels on the bottom.
+This rower weighs about 60 pounds and has wheels on the bottom.
 So moving it around the house is a breeze.
-Plus, the narrow design makes storage simple.
+Plus, the narrow design makes it easy to store.

 3. Best for Living-Room Workouts: Ergatta Rower